Layout

 Overlay

-The Modal overlay can be set to be visible or hidden.
+Set the modal overlay to visible or hidden.

 Behaviours